MN-company/FYL/README.md

 ---

 ## 🔮 Future of the Project

-- FYL is already in a **semi-final stage** — it started as a weekend project tailored to my own workflow
-- I plan to rewrite it using [**Insanely Fast Whisper**](https://github.com/Vaibhavs10/insanely-fast-whisper)
-  - Faster-Whisper is stable and precise but not fast enough for very large files
-  - Early tests with Insanely Fast Whisper showed **VRAM spikes** on long recordings
-  - For now, FYL sticks with **Faster-Whisper** and **safe Colab parameters** — slower, but reliable
 > Because not everyone has infinite Drive space, FYL will soon include:
   - 🧹 an **auto-cleanup system** that removes old audio files automatically after successful transcription
   - 🎧 a **compression tool** that converts transcribed audio to smaller formats (e.g. `.opus` or `.flac` with reduced bitrate)